Becoming a father will change your life. You already know that, right?

 First things first, you need knowledge!

 To get knowledge, you need to learn.
 That is usually accomplished by watching, reading, asking, and listening.
-Whilst I learn better by experience, I don’t think that is the best way to approach fatherhood.
+While I learn better by experience, that is not the best way to approach fatherhood.

-Books are an awesome way of reading about being a dad, as long as they cover a little about how to take care of a baby too.
-I put together a list of excellent first-time dad books, so I won’t go into any detail about each of them.
+Books are an incredible way of reading about being a dad, as long as they cover a little about caring for a baby.
+So I put together a list of excellent first-time dad books, so I won’t go into detail about each of them here.

-If you want more information on each, then take a look at the post.
+If you want more information on each, then look at the post.

 - We Are Pregnant! the First Time Dads Pregnancy Handbook